Murder of Dolores Della Penna: Discovery

 Della Penna's mutilated torso and severed arms were discovered by a man walking his dog through a wooded area close to Oakwood Avenue in Jackson Township, New Jersey on July 22, 1972; (Note: A forensic pathologist would determine Della Penna's arms and torso had lain at this location for a minimum of eight days prior to discovery.) her legs were found beside a dirt road in adjacent Manchester Township, New Jersey seven days later.
 Both body recovery locations were close to Route 571 and were separated by a distance of approximately 19 mi.
 Her body was formally identified on July 24 via X-ray records of her spinal column taken while a patient within Nazareth Hospital in 1970.

-An autopsy was able to determine neither the cause of death nor whether Della Penna had been sexually assaulted, although the coroner did note that she had been extensively beaten prior to her death and that the dismemberment of her body had been conducted in a methodical manner with a sharp instrument, as opposed to in a hacking manner, indicating that the dismemberment had occurred after death.
+An autopsy was unable to determine the cause of death nor whether Della Penna had been sexually assaulted, although the coroner did note that she had been extensively beaten prior to her death and that the dismemberment of her body had been conducted in a methodical manner with a sharp instrument, as opposed to in a hacking manner, indicating that the dismemberment had occurred after death.
 The degree of precision with which the mutilation and disembowelment had been inflicted indicated that the individual responsible likely possessed an advanced degree of anatomical knowledge.
 Furthermore, her fingertips had also been severed from her hands after death in an evident effort to prevent identification.
 Despite numerous searches of locations such as lakes, woodland, and the Toms River, Della Penna's head has never been recovered.

 Family and friends of Delores Della Penna, pictured outside her home in Tacony four days after the discovery of her body.